aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-01-catalyst-status-menu.md

 ## Set the Status Menu App as a Login Item

-We are going to set your embedded status menu app as a **login item**, which will launch the app immediately *and* relaunch it every time the Mac is restarted.
+Status menu apps are usually run as **login items**, which means they are launched automatically when a Mac is restarted.
 We need to call this method from the `ServiceManagement` framework:

 ```c
 Boolean SMLoginItemSetEnabled(CFStringRef identifier, Boolean enabled);
 ```

-This is actually a C function and it’s marked `unavailable` in Catalyst.
+That’s a global C function and it’s marked `unavailable` in Catalyst.
 Thankfully, this is easy to work around: just add the function definition to your Catalyst app’s **bridging header** ([add one](https://mycodetips.com/ios/manually-adding-swift-bridging-header-1290.html) if you don’t have one).

 ```swift
 // CatalystApp-Bridging-Header.h